aguzmant103/terraforming-mars/README.md

 - Editing other's players production values

 ## Example Implementation and Concepts
-To exemplify the usage of different OOP concepts, the following list was compiled:
+To exemplify the usage of different OOP concepts, the following list was compiled with examples:

 ##### Basic elements:
 - [X] Static Types "./resources" Line 5